openstack/charm-glance/README.md

 # Overview

-This charm provides the Glance image service for OpenStack.
+The glance charm provides the Glance image service for OpenStack.
 It is intended to be used alongside the other OpenStack components.

 # Usage

 Glance may be deployed in a number of ways.
 This charm focuses on 3 main configurations.
 All require the existence of the other core OpenStack services deployed via Juju charms, specifically: mysql, keystone and nova-cloud-controller.
 The following assumes these services have already been deployed.

 ## Local Storage